Why do we ridicule fangirls? The misogyny behind the mockery

 This disparity reveals how culture systematically devalues female emotion.
 When men are emotionally invested in something –whether it’s a sports team or a film franchise –their passion is seen as valid.
 But when young women express similar emotional investment in artists like Taylor Swift or even astrology, it’s often belittled as frivolous.

-“Teenage girls, their tastes, and their market power now occupy a bizarre place in popular culture”, according to an article on Shit You Should Care About wrote previously.
+“Teenage girls, their tastes, and their market power now occupy a bizarre place in popular culture”, according to an article on Shit You Should Care About.
 “They are still reviled; saying that something was made for teenage girls is still an easy way to disparage a piece of music or a film or a book.
 Simultaneously, they are revered and dreaded as arbiters of all that is cool.

 “And amid all this reviling and revering, they are fetishised as the ultimate audience for advertisers.
 Teenage girls form a market share worth its weight in gold.”